dirigible-io/dirigible-io.github.io/help/registry.md

 Registry
 ===

-The entry point of searching and browsing for service end-points, as well as monitoring and administration at runtime phase, is the **Registry**.
+Tthe **Registry** is the entry point for searching and browsing for service end-points, as well as for monitoring and administration at runtime.
 Technically, it is a space within the *Repository* where all the [published](publishing.html) artifacts are placed.

 ![Registry Home](images/features/registry/registry_home.png)